 - A18.
 Engagement teams may also include individuals from service delivery centers who perform audit procedures.
 For example, it may be determined that specific tasks that are repetitive or specialized in nature will be performed by a group of appropriately skilled personnel and the engagement team therefore includes such individuals.
 Service delivery centers may be established by the firm, the network, or by other firms, structures or organizations within the same network.
 For example, a centralized function may be used to facilitate external confirmation procedures. - A19.
 Engagement teams may include individuals with expertise in a specialized area of accounting or auditing who perform audit procedures on the audit engagement, for example, individuals with expertise in accounting for income taxes, or in analyzing complex information produced by automated tools and techniques for the purpose of identifying unusual or unexpected relationships.
 An individual is not a member of the engagement team if that individual's involvement with the engagement is limited to consultation.
-Consultations are addressed in paragraphs 35 and A100-A103. - A20.
-If the audit engagement is subject to an engagement quality review, the engagement quality review, and any other individuals performing the engagement quality review, are not members of the engagement team.
+Consultations are addressed in paragraphs 35 and A99-A102. - A20.
+If the audit engagement is subject to an engagement quality review, the engagement quality reviewer, and any other individuals performing the engagement quality review, are not members of the engagement team.
 Such individuals may be subject to specific independence requirements. - A21.
-An internal auditor providing direct assistance and an auditor's external expert whose work is used in the engagement are not members of the engagement team.24 ISA (UK) 610 (Revised June 2013) and ISA (UK) 620 (Revised November 2019) provide requirements and guidance for the auditor
+An internal auditor providing direct assistance and an auditor's external expert whose work is used in the engagement are not members of the engagement team.
+ISA (UK) 610 (Revised June 2013) and ISA (UK) 620 (Revised November 2019) provide requirements and guidance for the auditor when using the work of internal auditors in a direct assistance capacity24a or when using the work of an external expert, respectively.
+Compliance with these ISAs (UK) requires the auditor to obtain sufficient appropriate audit evidence on the work performed by an internal auditor providing direct assistance and perform audit procedures on the work of an auditor's expert.